Title image © thevampiredio

 The use of melee would be strictly forbidden in a sparring contest at a magic gym or something... but I see no reason why two spellcasters can't attempt to close the gap and smack the shit out of one another.

 But... these spell duel rules can only be used on two opposing spellcasters... a barbarian with no magic cannot attempt to impose a magic battle when all they can do is run up and beat the lich to death with a club.
+Of course, there are any number of notable exceptions, such as a martial character using a magic item, or a monk's ki abilities.

 What Makes These DnD 5e Wizard Duel Rules Different?